Rhetos/Jobs/Readme.md

 * CreateHangfireJobServer supports parameter for configuring Hangfire.BackgroundJobServerOptions.
   The options are initialized from app settings (see RhetosJobHangfireOptions), and can be modified by this delegate.
-* As an alternative to `rhetosJobServer.CreateHangfireJobServer`, you can create Hangfire.BackgroundJobServer directly, without automatically reading BackgroundJobServerOptions from app settings.
+* As an alternative to `rhetosJobServerFactory.CreateHangfireJobServer`, you can create Hangfire.BackgroundJobServer directly, without automatically reading BackgroundJobServerOptions from app settings.

 ```cs